Operating Room / Surgical Procedures

 These procedures only remove the inner overgrown core, not the periphery of the prostate, and they are not to be confused with complete removal of the prostate, or Robotic Prostatectomy, as is necessary in the case of cancer.
 They also do not carry with them the same risks and post-operative problems that cancer surgery will.

 The gold standard procedure in this category is now and has always been called a Trans-Urethral Resection of the Prostate, or TURP.
 TURPs have been performed for over 50 years.
 Before medicine for BPH existed, it was for many years, the most commonly performed surgery other than cataract surgery in America.
 The TURP has become much safer with the advent of bipolar technology, which allows the use of saline rather than water as the irrigant.
 Using water in the past always created a risk of diluting the blood and lowering key electrolyte concentrations that could lead to significant complications.
-This tended to limit how long a surgeon had to perform a TURP, and thus the size of prostate that could be operated on in one sitting.
+This tended to limit how long a surgeon had to perform a TURP, and thus the size of the prostate that could be operated on in one sitting.
 With saline, the operation is far safer, and larger prostates can be treated.
 A TURP will require:

-- Either general or spinal anesthesia
+- Either general or rarely, spinal anesthesia

-- Typically, a one day hospitalization
+- Typically, a one-day hospitalization

 - A 3-5 day period of catheterization.

 It is not particularly painful, and if applied to the right patients should produce at least a 93%-95% success rate.
 However, a TURP also has a low, but present risk (1% or less) of post-operative incontinence which will have to be surgically fixed, the risk of bleeding or other anatomic complications, and the near certain fact that patients will not have semen when they ejaculate after the procedure.
 So, even though a TURP is extremely effective and usually very well tolerated, there is also increased risk when compared to office procedures.
-It is for this reason that Urologic Surgeons of Washington offer treatments in a stepwise fashion.
+It is for this reason that the Urologic Surgeons of Washington offer treatments in a stepwise fashion.
 But, when a more aggressive treatment is called for, a TURP is the treatment of choice.

 Robotic Simple Prostatectomy

-Occasionally however, the prostate might be simply too large to perform a TURP efficaciously and safely.
-Generally, the goal is to perform the procedure that will be the safest and most effective with the least risk that will allow removal of the inner prostate tissue.
+Occasionally, however, the prostate might be simply too large to perform a TURP efficaciously and safely.
+Generally, the goal is to perform the procedure that will be the safest and most effective with the least risk that will allow the removal of the inner prostate tissue.
 As the prostate size approached 100 grams, especially if there are other complication factors such as the presence of bladder stones, what will be offered is a different operation called a Robotic Simple Prostatectomy.
 Traditionally this has been performed through an incision in the lower abdomen, whereby an incision is made in the bladder that allows the surgeon to tease out the “pulp” of the prostate in one perfect piece, just as one might use their finger to remove the peel of a large navel orange.
-However, now Dr. Engel will utilize that advantages of robotic surgery to perform this operation.
+However, now Dr. Engel will utilize the advantages of robotic surgery to perform this operation.
 This will allow for a more elegant, less bloody operation and faster recovery.
-This operation is performed under general anesthesia, and will also require a one night hospital stay and a 3-5 day catheterization.
+This operation is performed under general anesthesia, and will also require a one-night hospital stay and a 3-5 day catheterization.
 It will have an identical risk profile to the bipolar TURP.

 HOLEP / Holmium Laser Enucleation of the Prostate

 A laser procedure will have an identical risk profile to the TURP as well.
 One of the reasons for their popularity with some Urologists is the ability to perform these procedures in an outpatient surgery center as an outpatient, but again for the reasons stated above, we feel such a patient is best served typically with a safer, easier office procedure.
+Learn more about the Green Light Laser.